Velocidex/velociraptor-docs/content/blog/2022/2022-03-22-deaddisk/_index.md

 without change.

-This feature opens Velociraptor to more traditional image based forensic analysis use cases - but these users are now able to leverage the same artifacts we use in live triage to quickly triage dead disk images.
+This feature opens Velociraptor to more traditional image based forensic analysis use cases - these users are now able to leverage the same artifacts we all use in live triage to quickly triage dead disk images.

-Since this is such a new feature it is still considered experimental - we value our community's feedback, bug reports and discussions.
+Since this is such a new feature it is still considered experimental - we value your feedback, bug reports and discussions.
 If you would like to try out these features in Velociraptor, It is available on GitHub under an open source license.
 As always, please file issues on the bug tracker or ask questions on our mailing list velociraptor-discuss@googlegroups.com.
 You can also chat with us directly on discord at https://www.velocidex.com/discord.